codex-storage/codex-spec/specs/marketplace.md

 Validator role represents nodes that verify that the Storage Provider nodes submit proofs when they are required.

-This is because in blockchain we cannot act on things that **do not happen** and somebody needs to create a transaction in order for the smart contract to act on it.
+This is because in a blockchain we cannot act on things that **do not happen** and somebody needs to create a transaction in order for the smart contract to act on it.
 The validator nodes get then rewarded for each time they correctly mark proof as missing.

 Validator nodes MUST observe the slot's space by listening on the `SlotFilled` event, which SHOULD prompt the validator to add the slot to the watched slots.
-Then after the end of every period validator has at most `config.proofs.timeout` seconds
+Then after the end of every period a validator has at most `config.proofs.timeout` seconds
 (config can be retrieved with `getConfig()`) to validate all the slots and if it finds a slot that missed its proof, then it SHOULD submit transaction with call to the function `markProofAsMissing(slotId, period)` that validates the correctness and if right, will reward the validator with a reward.